How to setup the python environment

 Start Menu (Windows) or Applications Overview (Linux).

-Open Command Prompt, PowerShell (Windows) or terminal (Linux), and execute code
+Open Command Prompt, PowerShell (Windows) or terminal (Linux), and execute

 .